2009 New York state elections: 20th congressional district special election

 Kirsten Gillibrand was appointed to the United States Senate, replacing Hillary Clinton, who resigned to become United States Secretary of State.
 A special election was held to fill her House seat on March 31, with Republican James Tedisco and Democrat Scott Murphy the two candidates.
 After the two finished in a near tie on election night, absentee ballots turned up a 700-vote margin for Murphy, despite the ballots being sent out to far more Republicans than Democrats.
 Murphy won the seat.

 23rd congressional district special election

 John M. McHugh was nominated to become United States Secretary of the Army, necessitating a special election to fill his seat.
 Democratic candidate Bill Owens won the special election on November 3, 2009, defeating the Conservative candidate Doug Hoffman and the Republican candidate Dierdre Scozzafava, which as a result, marks the first time that a Democrat represented parts of this district since the Civil War.

-State

-There were no statewide elections in 2009.